OctopusDeploy/docs/docs/deployments/aws/s3/index.md

 Select this option to allow the hash of the contents of the package to be included in the resulting bucket key.

-The hash should appear before the extension in the format of `filename@hash.extensions`.
+The hash should appear before the extension in the format of `filename@hash.extension`.
 The hash value is based on the contents of the zip package and is calculated after any variable substitutions/replacements.

 Additionally, the hash value is available as a variable named `Octopus.Action.Package.PackageContentHash` to be used as a custom key.
 Note that this variable can only be used in this step.